 Doesn’t it always seem your vehicle is emergency-free until the moment you’re looking at an expired vehicle warranty?
 The last thing you want to feel is the regret of knowing that you could’ve done something to avoid a lapse in coverage or a major hit to your bank account.
 So what do you do when your regularly maintained, relatively problem-free vehicle is nearing the end of its coverage?

 1. Take a Close Look at Your Maintenance Record – What has the dealer or the shop been telling you (or not telling you)?
 Persistent noises, recurring issues, some common wear and tear you’ve been putting off…get it checked out.
 Even if you’ve maintained your vehicle, there are going to be things you’ve either decided to “wait on fixing” or that a different mechanic could find.
 Most mechanics are great and have your best interest at heart, even if it seems like they are after the contents of your wallet.
 Ask them, to the best of their knowledge, if they’ve seen any issues with similar vehicles or your model specifically.
-Recalls, common issues
+Recalls, common issues and make/model-specific research should all be taken into account as your vehicle warranty is about to expire.

 2. Define What You’re Currently Getting From Your Warranty – Your current and basic manufacturer warranty could have quite honestly been that…basic.
 Before the time runs out and if you didn’t know already, do your homework on what you knew was covered and what you want to be covered in the future.
 If you’ve been paying car payments or warranty payments monthly, you’re used to the expense of having a reliable vehicle.
 What you’re not used to is the surprise repair bill that comes after the expired vehicle warranty.
 It’s often a good idea to shop coverage and invest in an extended warranty.
 Our bet is that it’s better coverage than you had initially anyway.